 Common UX design errors on Shopify that harm Conversion Rate Optimization (CRO)

 When it comes to UX design on Shopify, certain errors can be particularly detrimental to your conversion rate.
 One of the most frequent lies in excessive navigation complexity.
 A user who has to search for a product or information for a long time will lose patience and may abandon their cart.
-Thus, it is crucial to ensure fluid and intuitive navigation, where each click brings the customer closer to their goal.
+Thus, it is crucial to ensure fluid and intuitive navigation, where every click brings the customer closer to their goal.

 By avoiding these pitfalls, you can transform your Shopify platform into a truly effective and high-performing conversion lever.